Cloud-Heroes-Forge/ifio/README.md

 ## Usage

 To use ifio.py, simply run the script with the desired parameters.

+Most configuration options should be specified in `fio.ini` (specified with `-c filename.ini` if using anything other than fio.ini).
+An example [fio.ini](fio.ini) is included in this repo for settings such as directories/files, which ioengine to use, runtime and number of jobs.

 The following command-line arguments are available:

 - `-h, --help`: Displays help message and exits.
 - `-v, --verbose`: Displays verbose output.